Indonesia: The Almukatin family in times of COVID-19

 It’s a 1 ha farm that belongs to the family of Pak Almukatin.
 Together with his wife and two daughters, he grows coffee, pepper, chili, ginger and areca nuts.
-Located in Sebaja village in the ICP-project region southern Sumatra the family lives in one of the major Robusta-producing regions of Indonesia.
+Located in Sebaja village in the ICP-project region of Southern Sumatra the family lives in one of the major Robusta-producing regions of Indonesia.
 “With the Corona-crisis we saw a decrease in income from farm products and increase in price of food and living costs,” Almukatin tells.
 As a result, many families savings in the region are already eaten up and therefore they have difficulties to invest for the next crop cycles.

 Less for coffee and higher food prices